547 Policy: Student Dress and Appearance

 B. Appropriate clothing includes, but is not limited to, the following:

-2. Headgear is allowed provided it does not impede the student’s ability to engage in learning.
-The Principal and/or designee is allowed discretion to grant exceptions that allow students to wear hats.
-Exceptions are expected to be shared informationally with the Superintendent for review.
+3. Headgear is allowed provided it does not impede the student’s ability to engage in learning.

 C. Inappropriate clothing includes, but is not limited to, the following: